-Behind her lens, Alanna Delfino finds the special moments that can turn any assignment into a memorable story.
-As a photojournalist at Baltimore’s Fox 45, she specializes in producing daily news stories on deadline, with a creative, unique approach.
+Behind her lens, Alanna Delfino finds the special moments that turn an assignment into a memorable story.

 B.A., University of Maryland